hillsonghimire/geolocate-me/README.md

 # geolocate-me
-I have used Geolocation API in Leaflet to detect the position of device.
+I have used simple Geolocation API in Leaflet to detect the position of device.